nushell/nushell/docs/commands/from-yaml.md

 # from-yaml

 Parse text as `.yaml/.yml` and create table.
+Use this when nushell cannot dertermine the input file extension.

 Syntax: `from-yaml`